 They’re called a “brushed brass” finish and bonus: they’re actually affordable at $11.60 a piece.
 They have a really huge selection of brass cabinet pulls of all sizes (it was tricky for me to find the right measurement–3″ center-to-center) and really cute knobs too!
 (I want to do a makeover with some IKEA shoe cabinets with these cute gold knobs–which are $6.21!)

 Sooo much better, right?!
 Isn’t it crazy what a little hardware update can do?
 In all honesty, I don’t even want those white kitchen cabinets anymore.
 I actually love the way the gold contrasts with the dark wood, and I think we’ll keep them that color!
-(That travertine backsplash though is another story.
-Your days are numbered, devil travertine!)
+(The backsplash though is another story.
+Your days are numbered, travertine!)

 If you’re also looking to update your cabinet hardware, a couple tips to keep in mind: